Blog

 The Shift in Healthcare: Why Is This Happening?

 The healthcare system has undergone significant shifts in recent years, largely due to the COVID-19 pandemic.
 The challenges from 2020 to 2021 exposed vulnerabilities within the system, such as supply chain disruptions, worker shortages, and rising costs, affecting both providers and patients.
-However, the pandemic also accelerated telemedicine adoption and AI-driven solutions, spurring innovation in care delivery models and improving patient access to services.
+However, the pandemic also accelerated tele-medicine adoption and AI-driven automated solutions, spurring innovation in care delivery models and improving patient access to services.

 Looking ahead, while healthcare systems are recovering, the financial strain on providers and patients remains.